Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Related Work

 The steep learning curve of mastering complex geometric definitions in 3D procedural modeling, combined with intricate GUI operations, significantly hinders the user's modeling workflow.
-Therefore, this paper focuses on facilitating the modeling process by devising a method to extract explicit geometric definitions from users' natural language inputs, simplifying the transition from concept to model.
+Therefore, this paper focuses on facilitating the modeling process by extracting explicit geometric definitions from users’ natural language inputs and implementing this workflow in the desktop version of MesoCraft.